top of page

 At that very moment, blessings flow into the deep halls of the Underworld.

 One night, the Lord of the Underworld (閻羅王) sat upon his high throne, judging a case, when the sound of approaching footsteps echoed through the great hall.
-A messenger from the Three Officials entered, bowing low and holding in both hands the Imperial Heavenly Form.
-In our world, it might look like a folded sheet of xuan paper for calligraphy, but here, in those shadowed depths, it stretched as vast as several rooms.
+A messenger from the Three Officials entered, bowing low and holding in both hands the Imperial Petition to Heaven.
+In our world, it might look like a folded sheet of xuan paper for calligraphy.
+But here, in those shadowed depths, it stretched as vast as several rooms.

 The Lord unrolled it slowly, reading in silence.
 His eyes grew solemn.
-Then he said, “Bring me the Register of Life and Death.”
+Then he said, “Bring me the Register of Birth and Death.”
 A moment later, attendants came forward, carrying a massive bamboo scroll so large it seemed to tower above the hall.
-Taking the Imperial Heavenly Form in his hands, the Lord began to cross out names from the register, one by one.
+Taking the Imperial Petition to Heaven in his hands, the Lord began to cross out names from the register, one by one.

-When he finished, his voice rang through the hall: “Except for those guilty of the worst crimes, every ancestor whose descendant’s name is written here—because they have received Tao—is now freed from punishment in the Underworld.”
+When he finished, his voice rang through the hall: “Except for those guilty of the gravest crimes, every ancestor whose descendant’s name is written here is now released from punishment in the Underworld."

-Then he called the freed ancestors to stand before him and said, “From this day on, you will no longer suffer in the Ten Courts.
+Then he called the freed ancestors to stand before him and said, “From this day on, you will no longer be subject to the judgments of the Ten Courts.
 Your children have received Tao.
-This Tao comes from the Eternal Mother in Heaven—it saves those in Temporary Heaven, the human world, and even the deepest places of the Underworld.
+This Tao comes from Eternal Mother in Heaven—it saves those in Temporary Heaven, the human world, and even the deepest places of the Underworld.
 Each of you will be given a white lotus.
 Now go to the lecture hall of Kṣitigarbha Bodhisattva.”

 And so they went—walking toward the lecture hall, their hearts filled with quiet hope, longing for the day they too might receive Tao and return to Eternal Heaven.
-When a descendant on Earth is devoted and gathers enough merit to carry the karma of a departed parent, that ancestor may come back through the child’s body—borrowing it as a living vessel to receive Tao.
+When a descendant on Earth is devoted and gathers enough merit to carry the karma of a departed parent, that ancestor may be drawn back through that karmic connection.
+In this way, they are given the chance to receive Tao in the human realm.

-After witnessing all this, Xu searched for 18 years—visiting monastery after monastery—always asking to receive Tao so his name could be removed from the Underworld’s register and placed in Heaven’s Roll.
+After witnessing all this, Xu searched for 18 years—visiting one monastery after another—always asking to receive Tao so his name could be removed from the Underworld’s register and inscribed in Heaven’s register.
 At last, someone brought him to a sacred hall.
-The moment he saw the Imperial Heavenly Form, he knew he had found what he had been seeking.
+The moment he saw the Imperial Petition to Heaven, he knew he had found what he had been seeking.

 The Celestial Beings